felipe-sanchez/dotemacs/.emacs.d/elpa/bbdb-readme.txt

 (defvar bbdb-organization-list nil
   "List of organizations known to BBDB.")

+(defvar bbdb-street-list nil
+  "List of streets known to BBDB.")

+(defvar bbdb-city-list nil
+  "List of cities known to BBDB.")

+(defvar bbdb-state-list nil
+  "List of states known to BBDB.")

+(defvar bbdb-postcode-list nil
+  "List of post codes known to BBDB.")

+(defvar bbdb-country-list nil
+  "List of countries known to BBDB.")

 (defvar bbdb-modeline-info (make-vector 4 nil) "Precalculated mode line info for BBDB commands.
 This is a vector [APPEND-M INVERT-M APPEND INVERT].
 APPEND-M is the mode line info if `bbdb-append-display' is non-nil.
 INVERT-M is the mode line info if `bbdb-search-invert' is non-nil.
 APPEND and INVERT appear in the message area.")

+(defvar bbdb-update-unchanged-records nil
+  "If non-nil update unchanged records in the database.
+Normally calls of `bbdb-change-hook' and updating of a record are suppressed, if an editing command did not really change the record.
+Bind this to t if you want to call `bbdb-change-hook' and update the record unconditionally.")

 Keymap
 (defvar bbdb-mode-map